dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/user_agent_device_data_enrichment.md

    tracking tools can collect.
 However, the specifics of what data is collected and how it's used can vary significantly among different tracking services.

+   Let's examine a synthetic dataset created for this article.
+It includes:

+   `user_id`: Web trackers typically assign unique ID to users for tracking their journeys and interactions over time.

+   `device_name`: User device information helps in understanding the user base's device.

+   `page_refer`: The referer URL is tracked to analyze traffic sources and user navigation behavior.

-   Create a resource that yields sample data as follows:
+   Here's the resource that yields the sample data as discussed above:

    ```python
      import dlt